openedx/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 Discussion topics for edX courses can be *course-wide* or *content-specific*.

-* *Course-wide* discussion topics cover matters that affect the entire course, and may include topics such as "Frequently Asked Questions" and "Troubleshooting".
+* Course-wide discussion topics cover matters that affect the entire course, and can include topics such as "Frequently Asked Questions" and "Troubleshooting".

-* *Content-specific* discussion topics cover specific video lectures, reading assignments, homework problems, or other course content.
+* Content-specific discussion topics cover specific video lectures, reading assignments, homework problems, or other course content.

 =======================================
 View Topics on the Discussion Page